- Apply links menu

-Registering to vote is a seperate process from paying Council Tax.
+Registering to vote is a separate process from paying council tax.

-To maintain the electoral register every local authority conducts a canvass of thier area every year.
+To maintain the electoral register every local authority conducts a canvass of their area every year.

 There are two versions of the Electoral Register, a full copy and an edited copy.

 The full copy lists the name and address of everyone who is registered to vote.
 The council holds a copy at the Bristol Central Library.

 Anyone can look at it, but it is a criminal offence to supply and use copies for purposes other than set down in law.
 The main use of the full register is to show who can vote in elections and referendums.
 Credit reference agencies can use it, but only if you are applying for credit and for other purposes specified in law.
 It can also be used for law enforcement.